mcd500/teep-device/docs/building_with_docker.md

 $ docker run --network tamproto_default -it --rm -v $(pwd):/home/user/teep-device aistcpsec/taref-dev:sgx
 ```

-After you start the docker command, you will be logged-in inside the docker container.
+After you start the Docker command, you will be logged-in inside the Docker container.
-Following are the commands to be executed inside the docker
+Following are the commands to be executed inside the Docker

 ```sh
 # [Inside docker image]